Death of Brian Sicknick: Events of January 6

 During the attack on the U.S. Capitol on January 6, 2021, Sicknick was on duty with the Capitol Police outside the Capitol's west side, on the front line facing protesters.
 At 2:23 p.m., rioters attempted to breach the police line formed by barricades of bicycle racks.
 Sicknick and some other officers there were pepper sprayed and became unable to perform their duties for about 20 minutes.
 Sicknick retreated, bent over, and used water to wash out his face.
 Within five minutes of the pepper spray attack, rioters breached the police line and seized control of the west side of the building.

 There was no evidence that Sicknick had any injuries or an allergic reaction to the chemical spray, according to a statement by the medical examiner months later.
-Sicknick texted his brother on Wednesday night after the riot, reporting that he had been twice attacked with pepper spray and was in good shape.
+Sicknick texted his brother on Wednesday night after the attack, reporting that he had been twice attacked with pepper spray and was in good shape.
 However, Sicknick later collapsed around 10 p.m. at the Capitol and was taken to a local hospital.

 Death

-After being in the hospital for almost a day, Brian Sicknick died around 9:30 p.m. on January 7, 2021.
+After being in the hospital for almost a day, Sicknick died around 9:30 p.m. on January 7, 2021.
 Earlier that day, he had two strokes.
 The strokes were due to a basilar artery blood clot, which caused damage to his brainstem and cerebellum.

 Sicknick's family had been informed that he was treated for a stroke caused by a blood clot, and had been surviving on a ventilator.
 Family members drove from New Jersey and had not yet arrived at the hospital when he died.
 The Sicknick family urged the public and press not to politicize his death.

 On the night of his passing, the Capitol Police announced Sicknick's death in a press release stating that "Sicknick passed away due to injuries sustained while on-duty".
 Months later, the medical examiner reported that Sicknick had no injuries, and died of natural causes.